Meyaal/Dine/README.md

 Content

 * The texts that are used for testimonials comes from [Tripadvisor](https://www.tripadvisor.se/)
-* The texts that are used for the about section comes from [Royal35](https://royal35steakhouse.com/) webbsite.
+* The texts that are used for the about section comes from [Github](https://github.com/ErikHgm/FireHouse-Restaurant-Project).

 Media

-* The images in the project comes from the [Restaurantly Boostrap theme](https://bootstrapmade.com/restaurantly-restaurant-template/)
+* The images in the project comes from the [Restaurantly Boostrap theme](https://getbootstrap.com/)

 * The video in the project comes from the [Restaurantly Boostrap theme](https://bootstrapmade.com/restaurantly-restaurant-template/)